coldbox-templates/DEPRECATED-elixir-vuejs/readme.md

 Just make sure that you have Gulp installed globally as well: `npm install -g gulp`.

 Then a `node_modules` folder will be created will all the needed dependencies for ColdBox Elixir.
 You can then just run `gulp` for asset combination and management.
 Run `gulp --production` so it can do minification of assets as well.
 Run `gulp watch` for starting watchers in all ColdBox convetions for changes and asset recompilation.

+## Vue.JS Components

+The `resources/js` folder includes a `filters` and `components` directory where you can drop Vue.js filters and `.vue` components.
+You can then run our elixir gulp task to broswerify them into the appropriate `includes` file.
+Now get your Vue.js on!

 ---